martial-god/Benny-Scraper/README.md

   -n, --novel-save-location    Set novel-specific save location [PATH].
 Overrides 'save-location'.

   -e, --manga-extension        (Default: -1) Default extension for mangas (any image based novel) [INT] *count starts a 0*.
-Default is
+                               Default is PDF.
-                               PDF.

   -f, --single-file            Choose how to save Mangas: as a single file containing all chapters (Y), or as individual
                                files for each chapter (N).

   -L, --update-novel-saved-location-by-id    Updates the saved location of a novel by its [ID].
-Useful when a file has been moved, or never added due to previous bug.
+Useful when a file has been
+                                             moved, or never added due to previous bug.

   --get-extension              Gets the saved default extensions for mangas.

+Testing & Validation:
   -t, --test-site              Test connectivity to a site [URL].
 Attempts to fetch the page and extract the title to verify
                                Cloudflare bypass is working.
 Useful for testing a site before implementing a scraper strategy.